Delegate Guide

 Attendance

-YMUN chairs will evaluate a broad range of criteria including substantive knowledge, debate technique, quality of position paper, and usage of collaborative skills in-committee.
+YMUN chairs will evaluate a broad range of criteria including substantive knowledge, debate technique, quality of position paper, and usage of collaborative skills in committee.
 Delegation awards will be calculated based on the performance of individual delegates in their committees.

 Security